erhsparks/app_academy_prepwork/pair-programming.md

 **If one of you is typing away and the other is passively watching, you are both doing it wrong**.

-## Text Editor Choice

-Please use Atom, already installed.
-We can't make exceptions.
-We need both members of the pair to be comfortable using the editor.
-In general, don't use technologies a partner doesn't know; they'll just feel helpless.

-Please respect this guideline; we take it seriously :-)

 ## Resources